 What Is Dementia?

 Before we tell you what causes this horrendous disease and how you can recognize it, it’s crucial to know what it is.
 Dementia is an umbrella term for brain conditions that affect the brain and can cause problems with a person’s memory, thinking, and communication skills.
 It can also affect a person’s behavior and emotions.
-Dementia can make it difficult for people to do everyday activities and can be frustrating for both the person with dementia and their loved ones.
+Dementia can make it difficult for people to do everyday activities and can be frustrating for both the person with the condition and their loved ones.

 Causes & Types

 Dementia is caused by damage to the brain cells, which affects the brain’s ability to function correctly.
 This damage can be due to various factors, including age and genetics.
 One of the most common causes is aging, as our brains naturally undergo changes as we get older.
-Genetics can also play a role, as some people may have inherited genes that increase their risk of developing dementia.
+Genetics can also play a role, as some people may have inherited genes that increase their risk of developing it.
 Other factors include:

 - Degenerative neurological diseases, like Parkinson’s disease, and some types of multiple sclerosis